PromptForSegCXR: Prompt-Driven Multi-Organ and Multi-Disease Segmentation in Chest X-rays using a Multi-stage Fusion

 \subsubsection{Decoder}

 The segmentation mask is created by the decoder, which reassembles the five fused encoder outputs.
 Starting from the deepest feature map (stage 5), a 2×2 kernel was employed to upsample the features, which were subsequently combined with the features from the stage 4 fusion block:

 where $\mathbf{DecFusioned}_i$ is the fusion output at each decoder stage, and US is the upsampling function.
 Subsequently, this combined output was refined by a DPRconvSE block that converted the feature map to 512 channels and upsampled.
 The decoder consists of three more stages.
 At each stage, the upsampled features are combined with those from the preceding fusion block and transmitted through a DPRconvSE block.
 The spatial resolution is progressively increased by 2×2 upsampling, and the number of channels is reduced by half as approaching the output layer.
 This process can be represented as:

-In the final stage, the upsampled features were concatenated with the features from the stage 1 fusion block.
-The combined features were then passed through a DPRconvSE block with a 64x64 filter size, followed by a 1×1 convolution.
+In the final stage of decoding, the upsampled features are combined with those from the stage 1 fusion block and sent through a DPRconvSE block with 64 output channels, followed by a 1×1 convolution.
 Next, the final segmentation mask $\mathbf{M}$ is generated using a sigmoid activation function.

-In summary, the decoder blocks primarily utilized the DPRconvSE block for feature extraction, concatenation to combine features from various stages, and upsampling to increase spatial resolution.